Requesting multiple enhanced catalog items with a cart

 Request status of each item shown when user resumes cart checkout

-In the following illustration, Mary added Ear buds to a cart and began the checkout process.
-While answering the questions, Mary left the checkout process to add the new computer to the request.
-When Mary returned to the cart, the system showed that the request for the ear buds was already in progress, but the process to request the new computer item had not yet begun.
+In the following illustration, Mary added a Laptop computer to a cart and began the checkout process.
+While answering the questions, Mary left the checkout process to add a backpack to the request.
+When Mary returned to the cart, the system showed that the request for laptop computer was already in progress, but the process to request the new backpack item had not yet begun.

 Order description field can be assigned to all items in a cart